logzio/logzio_aws_serverless/python3/kinesis/README.md

 # Kinesis Stream Shipper - Lambda

+# ⚠️ Deprecation notice ⚠️
+This project is deprecated.
+Please refer to [this project instead](https://github.com/logzio/firehose-logs).

 This is an AWS Lambda function that consumes a Kinesis stream and sends logs to Logz.io in bulk over HTTPS.

 <div class="branching-container">